kiali/kiali/GOVERNANCE.md

 * actively participate in testing code changes of the Kiali project
   * testing pull requests for 3 months or more,
-  * find 5 non trivial issues in Kiali,
+  * find 5 non trivial defects in Kiali,
   * occassionally, do testing over `master` branches to find broken features
 * ability to collaborate with the team,
 * ability to document testing procedures of Kiali features and to update existing documentation if features change,